bankonme/gocoin-zencart/README.md

 ```

 Set the Application and Callback URL.
 The Callback URL will be https://YOUR_DOMAIN/gocointoken.php<br>
-Make sure to use https for a production site - its part of the OAuth standard.
+Make sure to use https for a production site - its part of the OAuth standard.<br>

 More information on creating GoCoin connected applications can be found [here](http://www.gocoin.com/docs/create_application)